mattphillips/jest-each/README.md

 A parameterised testing library for [Jest](https://facebook.github.io/jest/) inspired by [mocha-each](https://github.com/ryym/mocha-each).

-jest-each allows you to provide multiple arguments to your `test` which results in the test being run once per row of parameters.
+jest-each allows you to provide multiple arguments to your `test`/`describe` which results in the test/suite being run once per row of parameters.

 ## Features
  - `.test` to runs multiple tests with parameterised data